davidlebourdais/MaterialDesignInXamlToolkitAddOns/README.md

-# MaterialDesignInXAMLExtender
+# MaterialDesignInXamlToolkit extensions

-Gives some new controls built on Material Design for WPF.
+Offers some new controls built on Material Design for WPF.